 I often get asked how long it takes to get your voice to a state of competency and mastery.
-The answer is…. you get to determine the rate!
+The answer is…. you determine the rate!

-The type of training provided here *is* the shortcut.
-Proper balanced bridging technique, a scientifically backed voice training strategy, is the direct route to your success.
-Unfortunately, this form of vocal development is typically known to industry insiders.
-The fact that you are here means you have brought the “secret weapon” of the stars to your field of potential.
-Most of your favorite vocal artists have done training under balanced bridging technique, popularly called “speech level singing,” “bel canto,” and “Mix.”
+The type of technical training provided here *is* the shortcut.
+Proper balanced bridging Universal Vocal Technique, a scientifically backed voice training strategy, is the direct route to your success.
+Unfortunately, this form of vocal development is typically known to industry insiders only.
+The fact that you are here means you have brought the “secret weapon” of the “Stars” to your field of potential.
+Most of your favorite vocal artists have done training under balanced bridging technique.

 Once you begin the training, there are a handful of factors that determine your rate of results:

 1. Amount of ingrained singing habits (good or bad) that you arrive with